Self-Supervised Attention Learning for Depth and Ego-motion Estimation: Baseline architecture and extensions

 \section{Baseline architecture and extensions}

-Similarly to the recent methods~\cite{mahjourian2018unsupervised,wang19icra,zhou2017unsupervised}, our baseline architecture includes the depth estimation and pose estimation modules.
-The depth module is an encoder-decoder network (DispNet); it takes a target image and outputs disparity values $\hat{D}_t(p)$ for every pixel $p$ in the image.
-The pose module (PoseNet) inputs the target image $I_t$, two neighbour (source) images $I_s$, $s\in \{t-1,t+1\}$ and outputs transformation matrices $\hat{T}_{t\rightarrow s}$, representing the six degrees of freedom (6DoF) relative pose between the images.
+Similar to the recent methods~\cite{mahjourian2018unsupervised,wang19icra,zhou2017unsupervised}, our baseline architecture includes depth estimation and pose estimation modules.
+The depth module is an encoder-decoder network (DispNet); it takes a target image and outputs depth values $\hat{D}_t(p)$ for every pixel $p$ in the image.
+The pose module (PoseNet) take as input the concatenation of the target image $I_t$ and two neighbors (source) images $I_s$, $s\in \{t-1,t+1\}$.
+It outputs transformation matrices $\hat{T}_{t\rightarrow s}$, representing the six degrees of freedom (6DoF) relative pose between the images.